Fall Fashion: Murder in London

 Years later, I made friends with an editor at a publishing company here in New York.
 I didn't know he was an editor, and I certainly didn't know that he had written novels as well.
 He studied creative writing in Vermont, graduating from an M.F.A. program and the whole nine.

 So...yeah.
-(I go with the whole Murder in London conceit/alternate title, as dudes can't always handle Fall Fashion.)
+(Sometimes I go with the whole Murder in London conceit/alternate title, as readers can't always handle Fall Fashion.)

 I have a Tax ID number and wholesale account with a high-end toy company in Miami.
 They make animal figurines in conjunction with biologists at The San Diego Zoo, so they're not just guessing over there.
 I've exchanged correspondence with the CEO over the years, but I certainly don't know him or anything.